Pages

 Wherever

-Wherever there
+Wherever there is music,

 people will often dance.